-Questions and answers about our 2024 Annual Meeting and voting

-Meeting and voting 88 Why am I receiving these materials?
-88 What items of business will be voted on at the 2024 Annual Meeting and what is the voting requirement for each?
-88 How many shares must be present or represented to conduct business at the 2024 Annual Meeting?
-89 What will I need to attend the 2024 Annual Meeting?
-89 How can I vote my shares in the 2024 Annual Meeting?
-89 How can I vote my shares without attending the 2024 Annual Meeting?
-89 What shares may I vote?
-89 May I change my vote or revoke my proxy?
-89 What happens if I sign my proxy card but do not give specific voting instructions?
-90 What happens if a Director does not receive a majority of the votes cast?
-90 Why is JLL making these materials available over the Internet rather than mailing them?
-90 How can I have printed copies of the proxy materials mailed to me?
-90 What is householding?
-90 Why did I receive more than one set of voting materials?
-90 Where can I find the voting results of the 2024 Annual Meeting?
-91 What is the deadline to propose actions for consideration at next year's annual meeting of shareholders or to nominate individuals to serve as Directors?
-91 Who will pay the cost of this proxy solicitation?
-91 J 1
+( Questions and answers about our 2025 Annual Meeting ć and voting 90 Why am I receiving these materials?
+9( What items of business will be voted on at the 2025 Annual Meeting and what is the voting requirement for each?
+90 How many shares must be present or represented to conduct business at the 2025 Annual Meeting?
+9. What will I need to attend the 2025 Annual Meeting?
+9. How can I vote my shares in the 2025 Annual Meeting?
+9 How can I vote my shares without attending the 2025 Annual Meeting?
+9 What shares may I vote?
+9. May I change my vote or revoke my proxy?
+9. What happens if I sign my proxy card but do not give specific voting instructions?
+92 What happens if a Director does not receive a majority of the votes cast?
+92 Why is JLL making these materials available over the Internet rather than mailing them?
+92 How can I have printed copies of the proxy materials mailed to me?
+92 What is householding?
+92 93 Why did I receive more than one set of voting materials?
+Where can I find the voting results of the 2025 Annual Meeting?
+93 What is the deadline to propose actions for consideration at next year's annual meeting of shareholders or to nominate individuals to serve as Directors?
+93 Who will pay the cost of this proxy solicitation?
+93

-Questions and answers about our 2024 Annual Meeting and voting
+Questions and answers about our 2025 Annual Meeting and voting